xebiarohan/Junit-And-Mockito/README.md

 ```

 #### PowerMocks
 The only current issue with JUnit5 is that as per today there is no a concrete support for Power mocks.
-Where as in JUnit4 Powermocks
+Where as in JUnit4 PowerMocks
 works perfectly.

 ### Parameterised tests.
-Thes tests are used when we have similar kind of multiple test cases with the only difference of
+These tests are used when we have similar kind of multiple test cases with the only difference of
 test inputs like
 ```java
     @Test